McModknower/McModknower.github.io/minecraft/crash-database.md

 Skim through the rest of the line(s) for mod names, those are the ones involved.
 Try disabling them.
 If it works, check for up/downgrades, like above for the `NoClassDefFoundError`.
 If there is no mod in the first line with one of these errors, check the `Caused by` lines below it for mod names.

+#### `Caused by: org.spongepowered.asm.mixin.injection.throwables.InjectionError: Critical injection failure: Callback method pehkui$canUse$distance(FLnet/minecraft/world/entity/player/Player;)F in pehkui.mixins.json:compat1204minus.HorseScreenHandlerMixin from mod pehkui failed injection check, (0/1) succeeded.
+Scanned 1 target(s).
+Using refmap Pehkui-refmap.json`

+Can you spot the four times that pehkui is mentioned in there?
+That is the mod that is causing this error.
+See https://github.com/Virtuoel/Pehkui/issues/591#issuecomment-2987838440 for more info.

 ## RAM problems